reactive-graph/reactive-graph/docs/inexor-rgf/src/About_Design_Goals.md

 One access to the Reactive Graph Flow is the plugin system, which is granted access to the business logic layer of the core application via the plugin API.
 Type system and reactive instance system are available to every (Rust) plugin.

 Second access is the GraphQL server, which also provides access to the type system and the reactive instance system.
+It is possible to instantiate the runtime without an HTTP/GraphQL server.
+But still you can use the internal **GraphQL Query Service** to execute GraphQL queries and mutations.
+For more information about the possible use cases, please take a look at the [System Architecture](./System_Architecture.md).

 In addition, there are cross-sectional functionalities such as lifecycle management, logging and configuration.